-At ESB International, we use Standard English as a term to specify that the spoken language used by learners will not cause any difficulty of understanding for the Assessor and/or participants during an assessment.
+At ESB International, we use Standard English as a term to specify that the spoken language used by learners does not cause any difficulty of understanding for the Assessor and/or participants during an assessment.
+There is no requirement to conform linguistically to any particular accent or pronunciation model.